 Couple and 2 children found dead in New York basement with throats slashed: Reports

-TROY, United States: A couple and two children were found dead with their throats slashed on Tuesday (Dec 26) in what police have described as an act of "savagery", local reports said.
+TROY, New York: A couple and two children were found dead with their throats slashed on Tuesday (Dec 26) in what police have described as an act of "savagery", local reports said.

 The same-sex couple, aged 36 and 22, and the older woman's 11-year-old son and 5-year-old daughter were found in a basement apartment in the Lansingburgh neighbourhood in Troy, New York.
 Numerous sources claimed that all four victims were found bound, with their throats gagged, according to American daily newspaper Times Union.